Off Campus Housing and Lottery

 Students who are members of Social Houses may not apply for off campus housing unless the House has submitted a housing roster and filled all their beds by the designated deadline.
 Students who have committed to filling a bed in a housing unit, i.e. Social or Interest House, SuperBlock, are only eligible for off campus housing if other students have previously been identified to fill their spot on the roster.

-- Seniors are approved on a one-semester basis for off campus housing.
+- Seniors are approved on a per-semester basis for off campus housing.

 - Students must renew their status for the following term by submitting a Fee Reduction Renewal form by the designated deadline.
 (Sent via an email from Residential Systems Coordinator (RSC) Karin Hall-Kolts.)